 Hazardous Waste

-Household hazardous wastes are materials that shouldn't be disposed of in your household garbage because they have negative effects on the environment and can be harmful to humans and animals.
+Household hazardous waste are materials that should not be disposed of in your household garbage because they have negative effects on the environment and can be harmful to humans and animals.

 Frequently asked questions